Taewaters/monorepo/README.md

 * RONA (Routed On No Answer)
 * Report a bad date line
 * ASR (Automatic Speech Recognition)
+* 5 digit Mass SMS number to warn about bad batches
+* 5 digit Mass SMS number to warn about bad dates

+## How to contribute

+Fork the motherfucking repo, make improvements, make a goddamned pull request.
+You know the drill.
+Get off yer butts and write some shit.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)